lancenacabuan/Shaliah/README.md

     metaphorical.
 They often cite that *logos* in Philo and others can be an aspect of God and not necessarily an independent person.

--   **John 20:28**–Thomas calls Jesus "My Lord and my God!"
+-   **John 20:28** – Thomas calls Jesus "My Lord and my God!"
 Unitarian interpretations may propose that Thomas gave an exclamation of awe (like addressing both Jesus as Lord and the Father as God in one breath), or that if he did refer to Jesus as "God," he meant it in a